Back

 Where we work

-IFPRI and its partners are testing this approach in different locations in Ethiopia, Kenya and India.
+IFPRI and its partners are testing this approach in different locations in Kenya and India.
 While initially, the research was focused on providing a proof of concept for the technology, our current focus is on analyzing how improved crop monitoring affects insurance markets and whether the technology has applications beyond insurance.

 In addition, the research program analyzes the impacts of services facilitated by this technology, such as insurance, seeds or credit, on smallholder farmers’ productivity, welfare and resilience, while paying attention to mechanisms through which the technology can reduce—rather than aggravate—inequity and gender gaps.